-Changing patterns in energy usage and warmer than anticipated weather over the winter have reduced consumer consumption volumes, resulting in an under recovery of DUoS revenue.
+Changing patterns in energy usage and warmer than anticipated weather over the reduced winter have consumer consumption volumes, resulting in an under recovery of DUoS revenue.
 At 31 March 2015 this amounted to £22.9m (31 March 2014: £19.3m under-recovery).
-This under recovery will be recovered through adjustments in pricing over the next two years.
+This under will be recovered recoverv through adjustments in pricing over the next two years.